freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Parameters:***

 <i>s: control</i>
 The control the mute state was changed for.
-See  <a href="specs/org.freesmartphone.Audio.Manager/#SetVolume">SetVolume</a> for a list of expected values.
+See  [SetVolume](specs/org.freesmartphone.Audio.Manager.SetVolume)</a> for a list of expected values.

 <i>b: mute</i>
 The new mute state for the control.
 Possible valus are:  <ul>  <li>true: control was muted</li>  <li>false: control was unmuted</li>  </ul>